United States Bicentennial: New York

 In addition to the presence of the 'tall ships', navies of many nations sent warships to New York harbor for an International Naval Review held the morning of July 4.
-President Ford sailed down the Hudson River into New York harbor aboard the guided missile cruiser USS Wainwright to review the international fleet and receive salutes from each visiting ship, ending with a salute from the British guided missile destroyer HMS London.
-The review ended just above Liberty Island around 10:30 am.
+President Ford sailed down the Hudson River into New York harbor aboard the guided missile cruiser USS Wainwright to review the international fleet and receive salutes from each visiting ship, ending with a salute from the Royal Navy guided-missile destroyer HMS London.
+The review ended just above Liberty Island at around 10:30 am.

-Boston

-Several people threw packages labeled "Gulf Oil" and "Exxon" into Boston Harbor in symbolic opposition to corporate power, in the style of the Boston Tea party.

 Washington, D.C.

-Johnny Cash was the Grand Marshall of the U.S. Bicentennial parade.
+Johnny Cash served as the Grand Marshal of the US Bicentennial parade.

 The event was attended by Queen Elizabeth II and Prince Philip.
-The Royal couple made a state visit to the United States, toured the country and attended other Bicentennial functions with President and Mrs. Ford.
-Their visit aboard the Royal Yacht Britannia included stops in Philadelphia, Washington, D.C., Virginia, New York, Connecticut, and Massachusetts.
+The royal couple made a state visit to the United States, toured the country, and attended other Bicentennial functions with President and Mrs. Ford.
+Their visit aboard the British royal yacht HMY Britannia included stops in Philadelphia, Washington, D.C., Virginia, New York, Connecticut, and Massachusetts.

-In Washington, D.C., the Smithsonian Institution opened a long-term exhibition in its Arts and Industries Building replicating the look and feel of the 1876 Centennial Exposition.
-Many of the Smithsonian's artifacts dated from the 1876 World's Fair in Philadelphia which commemorated the 100th anniversary of the independence of the United States.
+The Smithsonian Institution opened a long-term exhibition in its Arts and Industries Building replicating the look and feel of the 1876 Centennial Exposition in Philadelphia, including artifacts from earlier exposition.
 The Bicentennial Festival of American Folklife, a collaboration of the Smithsonian with thousands of national and international scholars, folk artisans, and performers, hosted programs in the western part of the National Mall five days a week for twelve weeks in the summer of 1976.
 The Smithsonian also opened the new home of the National Air and Space Museum on July 1, 1976.